 These extremely popular tours are 4 hours long and are limited to 8 participants.
 Tip: try to grab a space on a night tour.

-There are Velib bike racks all over the city, where you can rent bicycles from the automated terminals, using a credit card with a chip.
+There are Velib bike racks all over the city, where you can rent bicycles from the automated terminals, using a credit card.
 You can buy a 1-day or 7-day ticket at any Velib station.
 Once you have a ticket, bicycles are free for the first half-hour every time you use one, and you can make as many free trips as you want.

-It's perfect for getting around Paris, being fairly flat.
+It's perfect for getting around Paris, a fairly flat place.
 Grab a bike from a rack near your hotel, pedal to your favorite museum (in 15 or 20 minutes) and return the bike to a rack there.
 When you're done at the museum, grab another bike and pedal to the Eiffel Tower, or Arc de Triomphe, or a cute bistro for lunch, and return the bike to a rack at that site.
 You get the idea.

 Paris City Tours

 • Vintage Paris Tours…

 • Hop-on, Hop-off Buses…

 • August 2021 in Paris…